NorfairKing/validity/docs/BYTESTRING.md

 ## Considerations

-- Unchecked `ByteString`s are checkable for validity.
-- Unchecked `ByteString`s cannot be shows because that would cause a segfaults.
+- Unchecked `ByteString`s cannot be shown because that would cause a segfaults.
 - Unchecked `ByteString`s cannot be compared for equality (or ordering) because that would cause segfaults.
 - This means that there is no real reason to ever generate an unchecked `ByteString`.